1.1 The Organising Authority is the Conway Yacht Club (CYC), racing is in the waters of the Conwy Estuary and Conwy Bay.

 11.6 All safety equipment shall be checked by the person in charge of the vessel at least once a year.

 11.7 A boat that retires from a race shall notify Race Control as soon as possible.

-12.1 Entrants to the Conway River Festival and/or the LaLa Rally are eligible for berthing at Conwy Marina between 13th and 28th July 2019 for £10/night.
+12.1 Entrants to the Conway River Festival and/or the LaLa Rally are eligible for berthing at Conwy or Deganwy Marina between 13th and 28th July 2019 for £10/night.
 Berthing is subject to availability, must be arranged with the Marina direct and is subject to confirmation of entry.
 For Nobby, Gaffer and Classic berthing in the harbour contact the Harbour Office.
 The Race Committee and Conwy and Deganwy Marinas reserve the right to refuse or restrict berthing to any competitor at their complete discretion.
 Boats may be required by the marinas to raft up.

 12.2 Swinging moorings are available for all sizes of visiting boats.
 Requests for a mooring, stating requirements, should be submitted to the Harbour Office as soon as possible.
 Moorings are limited in number, and will be allocated strictly on a ‘first come, first served’ basis